magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 awareness.
 But so far your thinking has been done with no awareness.
 First you must make your mind calm.
-Where there is knowing there is no need to think; awareness will arise in its place, and this will in turn become wisdom ().
+Where there is knowing there is no need to think; awareness will arise in its place, and this will in turn become wisdom (paññā).
 But the ordinary kind of thinking is not wisdom, it is simply the aimless and unaware wandering of the mind, which inevitably results in agitation.
 This is not wisdom.

 At this stage you don’t need to think.
 You’ve already done a great deal of thinking at home, haven’t you?
 It just stirs up the heart.
 You must